Gypsy Woman (Crystal Waters song): Music video

-The accompanying music video for "Gypsy Woman" was directed by American film director, writer, and producer Mark Pellington.
+The music video for "Gypsy Woman" was directed by American film director, writer, and producer Mark Pellington.
 It shows Waters performing in front of a white background.
 In most of the video, she wears a black suit, but some scenes also show her wearing a white suit.
 Three men in blue, green and red shirts are dancing.
 Occasionally a "gypsy woman", wearing a theater mask and gold gloves, can be seen holding a handheld mirror while putting on lipstick, dancing under a street light or lying on a park bench.
 Throughout the video, there are shots of rotating playhouses, falling banknotes, mannequin hands hanging in threads, and spinning umbrellas, some with the chorus written on them, making the words spin with them.
 A short glimpse of a burning dollhouse appears, and as Waters sings the last stanzas, the screen goes completely white again.

 The music video uses the edited version of the Basement Boys "Strip To The Bone" mix.
-It was later published on Waters' official YouTube channel in October 2009, and had generated more than 68 million views as of January 2023.
+It was later made available on Waters' official YouTube channel in 2009, and has been remastered in HD.
+As of April 2025, the video had generated more than 131 million views.